rob-bateman/Mozilla_London_2014/README.md

 Run
 ===

 In order to run the example in a browser, you'll need to setup a local server on the `bin` folder of your project.
-You can use any number of different server software for this, but one of the fastest and simplest is provided by node itself.
+You can use any number of different server software for this, but one of the fastest and simplest is provided by Node itself.

 To create a straightforward http server, try installing the `http-server` module from npm: